-If you enjoy taking part in sport, have an interest in the world of sport or are thinking about doing GCSE PE then this will be a great option for you!
-The lessons are topical, factual and informative and will involve both theory and practical sessions.

-Topics to be covered
+If you enjoy taking part in sport, have an interest in the world of sport or are thinking about doing GCSE PE, then this will be a great option for you.
+A range of relevant theory modules will be delivered and will involve a combination of theory and practical work.
+This option is designed to be a snapshot of the GCSE PE course and provides the foundational knowledge for the topics covered in Years 10 and 11.
+Please see an overview of what is covered in Year 9 Sport Science below.